SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Now on to the fun part where we will upload the scan to Event Portal and visualize the result.

-## Review Scan In Staging
+## Upload the scanned file
-Duration: 0:010:00
+Duration: 0:020:00

 This is where all the exciting stuff will happen with your Discovery scans.
 A few things you can do here:
 * Review the discovered data